 1. Hold And Hollo

-Colors and a material that is quite far from the classic wine labels.
+Colors and a material that is quite far from the classic wine label design.
 Get not to go unnoticed through texture and color.
 This design the contest of the Moon Valley Wines winery.
 In this case, the label is a flexible and reusable silicone band, with two varieties of fluorescent color that differentiate the two types of typical Tokaj wine (dry and sweet) typical from Hungary The wine brand appears in relief and at the same time some dots that surround the bottle, also in relief, facilitate its subjection.

 2. Just Good Wine

 Gregorio Design says of his Wine Label Design “it clearly differs from the rest through its provocative message.
 The wording and typography represent a very unconventional authentic punk mentality.
 It is no secret that the goal is to provoke and therefore also capture the attention of consumers.
-Unlike many other pretentious wine labels, this one is authentic with a simple message. ”The graphic design of the label by means of the typography and the name of the wine so blunt moves the idea of wine consumption from its more“ classic ”facet. bring it closer to a more current audience.
+Unlike much other pretentious wine label design, this one is authentic with a simple message. ”The graphic design of the label by means of the typography and the name of the wine so blunt moves the idea of wine consumption from its more“ classic ”facet. bring it closer to a more current audience.

 3. Wines Of The World, The Wines Of The World

 A simple, fun and creative design that we love!
 The Valencian design studio Lavernia-Cienfuegos specialized in packaging created the entire wine line for the Belgian supermarket chain Delhaize with a cork stopper as the protagonist.
 As they explain, the cork is a simple element, of little value, a sign of humility and used as a craft material, something that perfectly matched the wine brand of the Belgian supermarket, which focuses on the sale of everyday products and affordable price The result is a personalized cork for each region of the world that make this series of fun and endearing labels something you want to continue discovering and even collecting.